dotnet/docs/docs/framework/wpf/app-development/navigation-overview.md

 ![XBAP page](./media/navigation-overview/xbap-launched-from-a-web-server.png "This shows an XBAP launched from a Web server.")

 > [!NOTE]
-> For more information regarding the development and deployment of [!INCLUDE[TLA2#tla_xbap#plural](../../../../includes/tla2sharptla-xbapsharpplural-md.md)], see [WPF XAML Browser Applications Overview](wpf-xaml-browser-applications-overview.md) and     [Deploying a WPF Application](deploying-a-wpf-application-wpf.md).
+> For more information regarding the development and deployment of XBAPs, see [WPF XAML Browser Applications Overview](wpf-xaml-browser-applications-overview.md) and     [Deploying a WPF Application](deploying-a-wpf-application-wpf.md).

 <a name="ConfiguringAXAMLPage"></a>